-Presidents' Day falls on Monday, February 15th in 2021.
+Presidents' Day falls on the third Monday of February every year (February 20, 2023).
+Making it the perfect mini-break for a long weekend.
 February is a great month for travel to plenty of locales, with prices relatively low between the peak seasons of Christmas and spring break.
 Escape the chilly weather with a beach getaway in the Caribbean or embrace the cold with a ski trip in Canada or the Northeast.
 Whatever kind of trip you’re looking for, we’ve got the best travel deals for you.

 Take advantage of that extra vacation day and head off on a long weekend trip this Presidents' Day.
 There are plenty of exciting places to visit that New Yorkers can reach quickly, easily, and on a budget.
 Regardless of what kind of getaway you're looking for, we've got a great selection of trips for friends, families, couples, or solo travelers.